-EOA has been closely collaborating with similar organisations overseas, particularly the Employee Ownership Association in the UK and the National Centre for Employee Ownership in the US.
+EOA has continued its close collaboration with similar organisations overseas, particularly the Employee Ownership Association in the UK and the National Centre for Employee Ownership (NCEO) in the US.
 It maintains alliances with several industry groups in Australia to develop and advance its reform agenda.
-EOA signed up to the international initiative 'Employee-owned businesses urged to become better corporate citizens' with employee ownership peaks in England, Scotland, Wales and Ireland.